Phonological history of English open back vowels: Distribution of //ɑː//

+Fronting of

-In many dialects of English, the vowel //oʊ// has undergone fronting.
-The exact phonetic value varies.
-Dialects with the fronted //oʊ// include Received Pronunciation; Southern, Midland, and Mid-Atlantic American English; and Australian English.
+In many dialects of English, the vowel has undergone fronting from its earlier realization //oʊ//.
+The exact phonetic value varies; in Received Pronunciation, it is usually //əʊ//.
+The second element of the diphthong has also been fronted in many varieties.
+Dialects with fronting of the vowel include Received Pronunciation, Cockney, Estuary English, Australian English, New Zealand English and South African English, and Southern, Midland, and Mid-Atlantic American English.
 This fronting does not generally occur before //l//, a relatively retracted consonant.